-“I have been a teacher for 11 years and am now subject leader of a Social Sciences and Modern Ethics faculty.
-I currently teach three subjects and enjoy the variety and excitement working as a teacher brings.
-I am passionate about developing whole school teaching and learning as well as improving the wellbeing of staff as this has a direct impact on students.
-As a result of this I have been a union representative and am currently a school governor.
-I truly believe that teaching is the most rewarding career and feel privileged to get to work with young people.”
+Romayne has been a teacher for 11 years and is subject leader of a Social Sciences and Modern Ethics faculty.
+She currently teaches three subjects and enjoys the variety and excitement working as a teacher brings.
+Romayne is passionate about developing whole-school teaching and learning as well as improving the wellbeing of staff as this has a direct impact on students.
+As a result of this, she has been a union representative and is currently a school governor.
+Romayne truly believes that teaching is the most rewarding career and feels privileged to get to work with young people.

 Ross works with pupils, teachers and school leaders across the world, supporting teaching and learning, workload and mental health.
 A former deputy headteacher, he has been teaching for 27 years working in some of the most challenging secondary schools in London.
 In 2015, he was nominated as one of the ‘500 Most Influential People in Britain’ by The Sunday Times as a result of being most influential in the field of education.
 He remains the only classroom teacher to feature to this day.